Fresno Mission sees increase in families seeking shelter

 The rising prices of rent and food have some seeking shelter for the first time.

-"We really are experiencing such in influx of people that we're really beyond even what our overflow capacity is," said Matthew Dildine, CEO of the Fresno Mission.
+"We really are experiencing such an influx of people that we're really beyond even what our overflow capacity is," said Matthew Dildine, CEO of the Fresno Mission.

 "To me, there's nothing more tragic than watching a kid having to sleep on the floor because that's the best option they have at the particular moment, because we're so inundated with people," said Dildine.